Universal-Connect-Project/.github/profile/README.md

 Welcome to the GitHub project for the Universal Connect Project.
 Here you will find code, architectural design, documentation, API specifications, and more.

-This project is a work in progress.
+This project is a work-in-progress.
 Pull requests are welcome.

 ## What is the Universal Connect Project?